 What is Bitcoin?

 Bitcoin is digital money used for secure and instant transfer of value anywhere in the world.
-It is not controlled or issued by any bank or government - instead it is
+It is not controlled or issued by any bank or government - instead, it

 Is Bitcoin safe?